The biogenesis of chloroplasts and other plastids, including protein import mechanisms and regulation by the ubiquitin-proteasome system.

 Control of plastid biogenesis by the ubiquitin-proteasome system

 Our recent work revealed that plastid biogenesis is directly regulated by the ubiquitin-proteasome system (UPS), defining a new and fundamentally important area of biology (Trends Cell Biol.
 2013, 23: 399-408).
 In a screen for extragenic suppressors of the Arabidopsis plastid protein import mutation ppi1 (Science 1998, 282: 100-103), we identified SUPPRESSOR OF PPI1 LOCUS1 (SP1).
 SP1 encodes a RING-type ubiquitin E3 ligase in the plastid outer membrane that selectively targets the TOC machinery for ubiquitination and degradation.
 By controlling the levels of different TOC receptor isoforms, SP1 regulates which proteins are imported, and this in turn controls the plastid’s proteome, functions and developmental fate (i.e., which type of plastid is formed) (Science 2012, 338: 655-659).
-This revealed for the first time that the UPS directly regulates plastid development.
-It also showed that plastid protein import is not merely a housekeeping process, but rather it is one that can be dynamically regulated.
-In addition to its fundamental importance, the discovery of SP1 suggested potential applications in agriculture.
-In Arabidopsis, SP1 is important for developmental transitions in which plastids convert from one type to another.
-As plastids and their interconversions are important throughout plant development, manipulation of SP1 could conceivably find diverse applications (e.g., during fruit ripening in crops such as tomato and citrus, when chloroplasts transform into chromoplasts, or during grain development in field crops such as wheat and rice, when amyloplasts are formed).
-Manipulation of SP1 activity may allow greater control over the developmental transitions of plastids.
+This revealed for the first time that the UPS directly regulates plastid development, and showed that plastid protein import is not merely a housekeeping process but rather it is one that can be dynamically regulated.
+Owing to its fundamental importance for organelle biogenesis and plant development, SP1 also has potential applications in agriculture.
+In Arabidopsis, SP1 is required for developmental transitions in which plastids convert from one type to another, and for optimizing plant responses to environmental stress (Curr.
+Biol.
+2015, 25: 2527-2534).
+As plastids and their interconversions are important throughout plant development, manipulation of SP1 could conceivably find diverse applications.
+For example, manipulation of SP1 activity may allow greater control over fruit ripening in crops such as tomato and citrus, when chloroplasts transform into chromoplasts, or grain development in field crops such as wheat and rice, when amyloplasts are formed; alternatively, it might be used to improve stress tolerance in a variety of crop species.